wakululuu/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `McScheduler` and the **Actor** is the `user`, unless specified otherwise).

-Please note that inclusions are marked using `inline  code` due to the absence of underline in GitHub MarkDown.

 #### Use case: Add a worker (UC-001)

 **MSS**